PennLINC/CuBIDS/docs/usage.rst

 The ``_summary.tsv`` File
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This file contains all the detected Key Groups and Parameter Groups.
+This file contains all the detected Entity Sets and Parameter Groups.
 It provides an opportunity to evaluate your data and decide how to handle heterogeneity.

-Below is an example ``_summary.tsv`` of the run-1 DWI Key Group in the PNC [#f1]_.
+Below is an example ``_summary.tsv`` of the run-1 DWI Entity Set in the PNC [#f1]_.
 This reflects the original data that has been converted to BIDS using a heuristic.
 It is similar to what you will see when you first use this functionality: